 There are so many different ways you can serve these air fried broccoli & cauliflower!
 Here are just a few of my favorite ways:

 - Serve as the perfect side dish alongside your favorite protein, whether that be tofu, seitan, tempeh, or even non-vegan proteins like chicken, beef or fish!
-A complimentary side dish are these air fryer smashed potatoes.
+It's even great alongside soups, like this creamy dairy-free tomato soup, or a health side dish to these quinoa burgers.

-- Mix into a bowl of pasta, stir fry, fried rice, or even a vegan omelette or frittata.
+- Mix into a bowl of pasta, stir fry, fried rice, or even a vegan omelette, scrambles or frittata.

 - Eat on it's own as a snack or with your favorite dipping sauce!
 Some yummy dip options are garlic aioli, pesto sauce, kung pao sauce, cheese sauce, lemon herb tahini, ranch, honey mustard or buffalo sauce.